allegient-labs/bootcamp-java/docs/instructionsPart2.md

    Examine recent events with the command `cf events dmi-bank`.
 You should see your scale up and down activities as well as the restart.

    Examine the logs with `cf logs dmi-bank --recent`

+   Show all deployed applications with `cf apps`

+   Show details on a particular application with `cf app dmi-bank`

+   Show all the cf commands with `cf help -a`